Creating an Email Marketing Funnel To Acquire More Leads

 The most conversion-prone subscribers are your existing customers (duh).
 They may have studied your offers through and through, likely trust you, and just be waiting for a scales-tipping extra.
 For these high-intent subs, you may want to offer referral opportunities, feedback forms, motivational letters, related products, and cross-selling emails.

-Farewell: Automate to Be Ahead
+Farewell: Automate To Be Ahead

 With AI knocking on the door and increasingly more subscribers craving personalized experiences, email automation – automated email marketing tools – becomes absolutely necessary to deliver the right message to the right people at the right time.